Skip to main content

 Custom Flows are available on Invaro+ and Invaro+ Boost portals only.

-Custom Flows let you chain additional bot actions that fire automatically after a trigger runs.
-All enabled flows execute in the order they are listed.
-Each flow can be toggled on or off individually without removing it.
+Custom Flows let you chain additional bot actions that fire after a trigger runs.
+All enabled flows execute in the order listed.
+Each flow can be toggled on or off individually.

 Available Flow Actions